 It was coming up to one o’clock in the afternoon.
 At such a time, even in the narrow streets that wind through the village, the sun casts little shadow.

 Here, there is a rather large and expensive house with high walls.
-I’m told it’s home to the ‘Countess’, although the translation is hazy.
-To me it looks like a castle.
-The only people I’ve seen coming in and out are the gardener and a man with a large number of tattoos, whom my eight-year-old (not really mine) stared at until he’d left our sight and then told me was not a man to be trusted.
+I’m told its home to the ‘Countess’, although the translation is hazy.
+To me, it looks like a castle.
+The only people I’ve seen coming in and out are the gardener and a man with numerous tattoos, whom my eight-year-old (not really mine) stared at until he’d left our sight and then told me was not a man to be trusted.

 There was a drugs raid in this middle class commuter village the other week, and there is a guy who I occasionally see hunting through the bins, but the typical resident here sends their children to piano classes and hires a cleaner to do their household chores.
 Appearances are important.
 The houses whose balconies and windows look down onto the pavement are decorated with the yellow and red striped flag of Catalonia, often with the addition of a blue triangle and white star inspired by the Cuban/Puerto Rico flags.
 Independence is the battle being fought.
 I’m reminded of the streets of flags in Northern Ireland which made me feel ever so uncomfortable.

 I have deviated into politics.
 Back to the narrow street where, at the hour of one, causing a traffic jam on a one-way street, sat a young girl.
 She was screaming and waving her clenched fists, in a rather unsociable fashion, without showing respect for the locals.
 Her face was all knotted together like a wrung out dish cloth, slightly damp.

 Further along loitered the eight-year-old.
 Undoubtedly a contributor to the tantrum but having witness such tantrums many times before and being certain of the righteousness of his own actions, he appeared unfazed.
 A car manoeuvred around us to make a parallel park.
 The postman zipped by on his yellow motorbike.